|

 Chiang

-Mai lies in Thailand’s northern mountainous region, some 700 km/440
+Chiang Mai lies in Thailand’s northern mountainous region,

-miles from Bangkok in the fertile valley of the Ping river.
-It was
+some 700 km/440 miles from Bangkok in the fertile valley of the Ping

-once a major religious, cultural and trading center.
-Chiang Mai is
+river.
+It was once a major religious, cultural and trading center.

-considered a national Shangrila because of its scenic beauty, distinctive
+Chiang Mai is considered a national Shangrila because of its scenic

-Many Hill tribes live in the mountains each with
+Hill tribes live in the mountains each with its distinctive ceremonial

 or 4-wd vehicles are available through the forests, mountains and